-The Office of Equal Opportunity and Access (EOA) will engage with requests for accommodation within fifteen (15) business days with communication being provided to the requesting Graduate Employee.
+The Office of Equal Opportunity and Access (EOA) will engage with the Graduate Employee's request(s) for accommodation within fifteen (15) business days.
 In order to best accommodate the Graduate Employee's request, EOA may ask for supporting medical documentation.
 If the Graduate Employee is unable to provide medical documentation, EOA and the Graduate Employee will work on an alternative method to identify a reasonable accommodation in accordance with state and federal law governing disability accommodations.